Yeabsera1/Yeabsera1/README.md

 # 👋 Hi, I'm Yeabsera!

-🎓 Sophomore at Vanderbilt University majoring in Computer Science and Mathematics, with a minor in Engineering Management
+🎓 Junior at Vanderbilt University majoring in Computer Science and Mathematics, with a minor in Engineering Management
-💻 Aspiring Software Engineer and AI Enthusiast passionate about building tech that drives impact
+💻 Aspiring Software Engineer and AI Enthusiast, passionate about building tech that drives impact

 I'm driven by a love for clean code, strong systems, and solving real-world problems with scalable technology.
 Whether it's building a trivia game from scratch or integrating secure payments for 30,000+ users, I enjoy working at the intersection of software, people, and purpose.

-I’m currently a Break Through Tech AI Fellow at Cornell Tech and a Career Prep Fellow with MLT.
+I’m currently a Breakthrough Tech AI Fellow at Cornell Tech and a Career Prep Fellow with MLT.
 Let’s connect if you’re into AI, product engineering, or just want to build something cool together!

 ---